SJAFB develops multi-capable Airmen during Joint Exercise Razor Talon

 |0

-This work, SJAFB develops multi-capable Airmen during Joint Exercise Razor Talon [Image 6 of 6], by A1C Kimberly Barrera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SJAFB develops multi-capable Airmen during Joint Exercise Razor Talon, by A1C Kimberly Barrera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT